-Assumed initial public offering price per share \$ 16.00 Net tangible book value (deficit) per share at March 31, 2004 before giving effect to the offering and conversion of preferred stock \$ (12.98) Increase in net tangible book value per share attributable to new investors purchasing shares in the offering before giving effect to conversion of all of our outstanding preferred stock 14.44 Decrease in net tangible book value per share attributable to conversion of all outstanding shares of preferred stock (0.71) Net tangible book value per share after giving effect to the offering 0.75 Dilution in net tangible book value per share to new investors \$ 15.25
+Assumed initial public offering price per share \$ Net tangible book value (deficit) per share at March 31, 2004 before giving effect to the offering \$ Increase in net tangible book value per share attributable to new investors purchasing shares in the offering Net tangible book value per share after giving effect to the offering Dilution in net tangible book value per share to new investors \$

-If the underwriters exercise their over-allotment option in full, the net tangible book value per share after giving effect to the offering would be \$1.31 per share.
-This represents an increase in net tangible book value of \$14.29 per share to existing stockholders and dilution in net tangible book value of \$14.69 per share to new investors.
+If the underwriters exercise their over-allotment option in full, the net tangible book value per share after giving effect to the offering would be \$ per share.
+This represents an increase in net tangible book value of \$ per share to existing stockholders and dilution in net tangible book value of \$ per share to new investors.

-The following table summarizes, as of March 31, 2004, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid by the existing stockholders and by the new investors purchasing stock in the offering at an assumed initial offering price of \$16 per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes, as of March 31, 2004, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid by the existing stockholders and by the new investors purchasing stock in the offering at an assumed initial offering price of \$ per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares purch hased Total cash considera tion Number Percentage Amount Percentage Average price per share Existing stockholders 33,032,715 72.5% \$ 184,600,450(1) 48% \$ 13.41 New investors 12,500,000 27.5 200,000,000 52 16.00 Total 45,532,715 100.0% \$ 384,600,450 100.0% \$ 14.12
+Shares purchased Total cash c onsideration

+Number Percentage Amount Percentage Average price per share

+Existing stockholders % : \$ % \$

+New investors

+Total 100.0% \$ 100.0% \$

+2.4